 - The Sudoku-like aspect is the fact that you have to pay attention to the numbers on each of the balls.

-Bonuses come when the numbered ball that clears a square was also touching a gray “bonus ball.”
+Bonuses come when the numbered ball that clears a square is also touching a gray “bonus ball.”

 More bonuses come your way when you clear an entire row of 7 balls with the drop of a single ball.

-I’ve been playing it for well over a year now, and I’m sure there’s still more that I have to learn about how this game really works.
-But that’s another great thing about it… while it’s sophisticated and can be difficult, it’s also simple and takes very little thinking at all to play.
+I’ve been playing it for several years now, and I’m sure there’s still more that I have to learn about how this game really works.
+But that’s another great thing about it — while it’s sophisticated and can be difficult, it’s also simple and takes very little thinking at all to play.

 From the official description:

-I started out playing the free version of Fuzzle (Fuzzle Lite).
+I started out playing the FREE version of Fuzzle (Fuzzle Free).
 But I knew right away that this iPhone game was a keeper!
-I happily paid the 99-cents for unlimited play and extra levels from the full version of Fuzzle.
+I happily paid for the upgrade to have unlimited play and extra levels in the full version of Fuzzle.

 Fuzzle takes far less brain-power than Drop7 does, so I play this one whenever I’m just wanting to doodle for awhile or kill some time without having to pay much attention to details.

-My high score on Fuzzle so far is 1437.
+My high score on Fuzzle is 1437 so far.